adeways2000/Enterprise-JavaGIS-Application/README.md

 # Development Environment Setup for Enterprise JavaGIS Application

-This document outlines the steps to set up the development environment for the Enterprise JavaGIS application for BASF GmbH.
+This document outlines the steps to set up the development environment for the Enterprise JavaGIS application.

 ## 1. Install and Configure PostgreSQL with PostGIS Extension